The Benefits of Spirituality in Recovery

 Types Of Spirituality

 Spirituality can take many forms.
 It is up to each person to determine what form that is.
-It is important to find a form that will allow you to flourish and grow.
+Finding a form that will allow you to flourish and grow is important.

 Here are a few different methods for practicing spirituality:

-Practicing gratitude means that you can recognize that there is more to the world than just you.
+Practicing gratitude means recognizing that there is more to the world than just you.
 It also means that you can appreciate positive things in life.

-Writing is a great way to express yourself and to also open the floodgates of your mind.
-Let’s face it, there are likely things that you want to share or release or ask for forgiveness for, but you don’t really want to bring it up to a person.
+Writing is a great way to express yourself and open the floodgates of your mind.
+Let’s face it, there are likely things you want to share or release or ask for forgiveness for, but you don’t want to bring it up to a person.
 Sometimes writing these thoughts and feelings down can leave you with an incredible sense of freedom.

 Find a purpose in something other than yourself and add to the greater good of those around you.
-Volunteering is a feel-good thing to do, giving you a chance to do something for someone else.
+Volunteering is a feel-good thing, giving you a chance to do something for someone else.
 It can – and will – lift your spirits!

 Meditation and mindfulness